 To get the required moisture content and product properties, combined osmotic and drying systems combine osmotic dehydration with additional drying techniques like air drying or freeze drying.
 These systems frequently consist of a pre-treatment phase in which the food is osmotically dehydrated first and then a drying phase to further lower the moisture content (Landim et al., 2016).

-Pre treatnment method
+Pre treatment method

 Pretreatment methods are commonly used to enhance osmotic dehydration efficiency and improve product quality.
-One of the most common pre-treatment methods is blanching, which is immersing a food item in steam or boiling water for a short period of time to inactivate enzymes that cause undesirable changes during storage.
+One of the most common pre-treatment methods is blanching, which is immersing a food item in steam or boiling water for a short period to inactivate enzymes that cause undesirable changes during storage.
 Blanching also causes softening of the food tissue thus enhances the permeability of the osmotic solution throughout the tissues (Al Maiman et al., 2021).

-Another pre-treatment method, ultrasound, has been shown to enhance the rate of water removal and solute absorption of osmotic dehydration (Dermesonlouoglouet al., 2018).
+Another pre-treatment method, ultrasound, has been shown to enhance the water removal rate and solute absorption of osmotic dehydration (Dermesonlouoglouet al., 2018).
 Ultrasound creates small bubbles in food tissue that violently collapse, forming channels that facilitate the diffusion of water and other solutes (Cárcel et al., 2012).

 The possibility of improving osmotic dehydration has also been investigated for high-pressure processing (HPP), another pre-treatment technique.
 By exposing the food material to high pressures, HPP can cause cell structure disruption and enhance the food tissue's permeability to the osmotic solution (Kowalska et al., 2021).